bajjishaimae/cub3D/README.md

 brew install glfw
 brew install cmake
 ```
-⚠️ If you're not using macOS or not using Homebrew, please refer to your system’s package manager or the [MLX42 repo](https://github.com/codam-coding-college/MLX42.git)for proper installation.
+⚠️ If you're not using macOS or not using Homebrew, please refer to your system’s package manager or the [MLX42 repo](https://github.com/codam-coding-college/MLX42.git) for proper installation.

 3. Build Instructions
 To build the project, run: